-- 122. ADVOCATE for administrative and legislative action to provide significant funding for rehabilitation of levees in the western and central Delta.
+- 128. ADVOCATE for administrative and legislative action to provide significant funding for rehabilitation of levees in the western and central Delta.
 Proposition 1E, passed in November 2006, provides for over \$3 billion for levees, primarily those in the Central Valley Flood Control Program.
 Language is included in the bond for other Delta levees but funding is not specifically directed.
-The County will work on a coalition basis to actively advocate for \$1 billion in funding through this bond. - 123.
-SUPPORT legislation that requires the levee repair funds generated by Proposition 1E be spent within one year.
+The County will work on a coalition basis to actively advocate for \$1 billion in funding through this bond. - 129.
+SUPPORT legislation that requires the levee repair funds generated by Proposition 1E be spent within one year or legislative hearings conducted on expediting the expenditure of bond proceeds through the Department of Water Resources Delta Levees Section.
 Many public agencies, including reclamation districts charged with maintaining levees, have complained about the state's inaction in allocating and distributing the levee funds that were raised by the bond sales authorized by Proposition 1E in 2008.
 Legislation could require the immediate distribution of these funds to local levee projects.
 The Delta Reform Act of 2009 authorized over \$202 million for levee repairs.
-It has been difficult to obtain explanations from the state as to why these funds are not being distributed. - 124.
+Legislative hearings may produce explanations from the state as to why these funds are not being distributed or identify methods to streamline administration of these funds. - 130.
 SUPPORT legislation to amend California Water Code Section 12986, to maintain the state/local funding ratio of 75/25 for the state's Delta Levees Subventions Program, which provides funds for local levee repair and maintenance projects.
 The code provisions that have the state paying 75% of project costs will expire on July 1, 2013.
 At that time the matching ratio will change to 50/50.
 This means local reclamation districts will have to pay a larger portion of project costs (50%, compared to their current 25% requirement).
 Many districts do not have the funding to do so.
 The Delta Levees Subventions Program should continue to use funds from bonds or other dedicated sources, rather than the state's General Fund.
 For the past several years the program has been funded from bonds.
 When these bond funds run out, the program will have to be funded from the General Fund, unless some other new dedicated funding source is established.
 This is something that should be included in the next Water Bond, if and when there is one.